mjsflames/c01w24-project-RxValidators/deliverable3/Tasks Assigned.md

 - Start integration of backend with frontend

 # Kangjie:
-- Create the frontend website for all users and the login pages
 - Prescriber: Create the form to log prescriptions
 - Patient: Create the form to log prescriptions